pyrophone/beneath/Assets/Scripts/CodingGuidlines.md

 ```

 ## Code Conventions
 Variable names should be lower camel case, and function names should be upper camel case.
 Curly braces should also be on a new line.
-Enum variables and constants should be CAPITAL.
+Enum variables and constants should be capitals.
 ```c++
 enum states { INGAME, PAUSE };